How to Dream Again

 There’s no right answer — only what feels deeply true to you.

-Inside the Membership, you’ll find a guided values discovery workbook to help you uncover your top 5.
+I am creating a guided values discovery workbook to help you uncover your top 5 values.

 Knowing your values makes decision-making so much easier.
 You’ll stop chasing what looks good on paper, and start designing what feels good in your bones.